-Fibromyalgia is a chronic condition where there is muscle pain at specific points throughout the body, often accompanied by fatigue, sleep and mood disturbances.
-Certain inflammatory substances produced by the nervous system, called cytokines, are elevated in patients with fibromyalgia.
+Fibromyalgia is a chronic condition where there is muscle pain at specific points throughout the body, often accompanied by fatigue, sleep, and mood disturbances.
+Certain inflammatory substances produced by your nervous system, called cytokines, are elevated in patients with this condition.

 What causes Fibromyalgia?

-There are several theories as to what causes fibromyalgia:
+There are several theories as to what causes it:

-MTHFR mutation – MTHFR is an enzyme required to convert inactive folic acid to it’s active form, 5MTHF.
+MTHFR is an enzyme required to convert inactive folic acid to its active form, 5MTHF.
 5MTHF is necessary to prevent DNA damage and also to perform a liver detoxification step known as methylation.
 Under methylators can experience symptoms such as those in fibromyalgia.

 What are the symptoms of Fibromyalgia?

-An easy memory device for the symptoms of fibromyalgia is the word FIBRO which stands for:
+An easy memory device for the symptoms of this disease is the word FIBRO which stands for: